kaz-utashiro/App-Greple-xlate/README.md

     (**--xlate-labor**).
 You may be able to change these value if you are using Pro service.

+- **--xlate-maxline**=_n_ (Default: 0)

+    Specify the maximum lines of text to be sent to the API at once.

+    Set this value to 1 if you want to translate one line at a time.
+This option takes precedence over the `--xlate-maxlen` option.

 - **--**\[**no-**\]**xlate-progress** (Default: True)

     See the tranlsation result in real time in the STDERR output.